 What happens when a pension is transferred to an insurance company?

-General Motors and Verizon recently announced that they have entered into arrangements with Prudential Insurance Company to pay the pensions of certain groups of their salaried retirees.
-Both companies are transferring pension assets to Prudential, which means that the Pension Benefit Guaranty Corporation, the federal agency that insures most private pension plans, will no longer insure the pensions.
-Although the transactions are different, the GM and Verizon retirees have similar questions and have expressed the same concerns.
+In 2012, General Motors and Verizon entered into arrangements with Prudential Insurance Company to pay the pensions of certain groups of their salaried retirees.
+Both companies transferred pension assets to Prudential, which meant that the Pension Benefit Guaranty Corporation, the federal agency that insures most private pension plans, no longer insured the pensions.
+Retirees from both GM and Verizon had similar questions and expressed the same concerns.

 Q: What happens to my pension when it gets transferred to an insurance company?

 A: If you are already getting your pension and your former employer decides to convert it to an annuity paid by an insurance company, your monthly benefit should stay the same.
 However, your benefits will no longer be protected by the federal pension insurance program, the Pension Benefit Guaranty Corporation.
 Instead, insurance annuities are covered by State Guaranty Associations (see below), which provide some protection in the event that insurance companies fail.